matejjj27/VigenereCipher/README.md

 # VigenereCipher

-Program for encrypting and decrypting a word using Vigenere Cipher
+Program for encrypting and decrypting using Vigenere Cipher